Queen’s University Belfast was founded by Royal Charter in 1845.

 At Queen’s we offer a world-class education that prepares our students for leadership and citizenship in a global society.

 Our inspiring alumni comprises outstanding scholars, Nobel Prize winners - such as Seamus Heaney and David Trimble - and influential leaders who are making an impact in Northern Ireland and across the globe.

-The Student Guidance Centre is your first stop for information, advice and guidance throughout your time at Queen’s University.
-From managing your student record, developing your academic and employability skills, and offering advice and assistance for times when you may feel under pressure, all services work together to help you have a successful, and hopefully enjoyable, student experience.
+The Student Guidance Centre brings together a number of support services that guide and advise you throughout your time at Queen’s.
+From managing your student record, developing your academic and employability skills, and offering support for times when you may feel under pressure, all of our services work together to ensure you have a successful and enjoyable student experience.

-Conveniently located in the centre of Belfast and just 15 minutes from Queen’s main campus, you’ll be neighbours with the famous Crown bar and the majestic Grand Opera House.
+Conveniently located in the centre of Belfast and just 15 minutes from Queen’s main campus, you can be neighbours with the famous Crown bar and the majestic Grand Opera House.

-All our new apartments include modern shower rooms, a desk with lamp, use of a full kitchen, dining table and chairs, television and high-speed internet.
+All our new apartments include bathrooms, a desk with lamp, use of a full kitchen, dining table and chairs, television and high-speed internet, as well as including all bills.
 You will also have free off-peak membership of Queen's Sport.

-The McClay Library blends the best features of a traditional library with the latest technology.
+Queen's has invested over £50m in the McClay Library, blending the best features of a traditional library with the latest technology.